Why is HIPAA Compliance Required for Cloud Backup?

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) and its subsequent amendments were enacted into law to protect patient healthcare data, also known as Protected Health Information (PHI); HIPAA protections also apply to Electronic Health Records (EHR) – PHI stored on computers.
 Managed service providers who maintain HIPAA compliance must adhere to several stringent regulations that are designed to limit the exposure of confidential or sensitive patient information from unauthorized access.

-HIPAA’s Online Data Backup and Retention Requirements
+HIPAA’s Backup Retention Requirements

 There are two specific criteria that relate to data backups and data retention within HIPAA legislation.
 These are referred to as the Data Backup Plan and Retention Period.
 Each of these criteria contains several physical, technical and administrative safeguards which must be in place for an MSP to qualify as HIPAA compliant.
 These safeguards relate to what type of data is stored, how data is stored or transferred, and how long data is retained.

-HIPAA-Compliant Data Backup Plan
+HIPAA-Compliant Cloud Backup Plan

 HIPAA’s data backup plan criteria are essentially the rules on how a compliant MSP will back up healthcare data.
 The data backup plan is part of a wider contingency plan or HIPAA compliant disaster recovery strategy which will protect the healthcare organization’s data and infrastructure in the event of a major system failure or disaster situation.